 Welcoming Our New Board Members26 July 2019

-The North East Culture Partnership is pleased to welcome their newest board members, Hannabiell Sanders and Jill Cole.
+The North East Culture Partnership is pleased to welcome their newest board members, Hannabiell Sanders, Jill Cole and Iain Watson.

 Originally from New Jersey, Hannabiell Sanders is a trombone player and percussionist who moved to Newcastle to complete a masters and PhD in Music Performance at Newcastle University.
 Her PhD focussed on building a community through music, art and culture.
 In 2016, Hannabiell created and organised Harambee Pasadia, a now annual festival in the North East which celebrates Afro fusion arts.

 Hannabiell’s interests lie in collaboration, finding new ways for artists to work together and sharing best practice.
 She hopes that, through her work, she will revolutionise how the arts and culture sector communicates and works together.

 Hannabiell first heard of the NECP through Thinking International 2019, where she was invited to speak.
 She was attracted to the event, and the NECP as a whole, due to its intentions of bringing people together by thinking about how we work together internationally.

 Hannabiell applied to become an NECP board member as she saw it as an opportunity to come together with leaders and change-makers, to shape culture in the North East.
 She believes that she can add a different perspective to the board and is excited to work with diverse communities and broker opportunities to invest in arts and heritage.